RicardoJBarrios/kuoki/packages/environment-angular/src/lib/store/README.md

 ### Provide the initial state from local storage

-The `ENVIRONMENT_INITIAL_STATE` injection token can be used to load the initial state from the local storage, or any other local persistente layer.
+The `ENVIRONMENT_INITIAL_STATE` injection token can be used to load the initial state from the local storage, or any other local persistence layer.

 ```ts
 import { Provider } from '@angular/core';